 This is a great example of where dried morels shine, although you could definitely make this with fresh as well or a combination of the two if you are feeling especially flamboyant.
 Dried morels have a deeper, more concentrated flavor than fresh, and when amplified by cream, they become quite an experience.
 If you’re a morel hunter, you probably have a couple lying around dried from the previous season.
 If you’re not a morel hunter that’s fine, dried morels can be purchased at most supermarkets, and you wont break the bank buying a small retail package, half of which is all this recipe requires.

 The steak you use can be anything you want, it could even be a beef roast, pork chops, heck you could even use chicken.
 There’s just something about a great cut of steak that’s evocative of a special time though, don’t you think?
-I personally don’t eat lots of steak, but when I do, I try to have fun with it.
-I often get the question: “what’s you’re favorite cut of steak?”
-Here are some I like to pick from, in no particular order:
+I personally don’t eat lots of steak, but when I do, this is something I might make.

 Basic Steak with Morel Sauce